-Fre om the SOA Infrastructure Menu From the SOA Folder in the Navigator 1.
+From the SOA Infrastructure Menu From the SOA Folder in the Navigator 1.
 Select Service Engines > BPEL.
-1. Right-click soa-infra .
-2. Select Service Engines > BPEL.
+1. Right-click soa-infra.
+2. Select Service Engines > BPEL .

-The upper part of the Dashboard page displays recent instances of all BPEL process service components running in the BPEL process service engine, including the instance ID of the service component, the service component name, the SOA composite application of which the service component is a part, the state of the instance (for example, completed successfully or faulted), the instance start time, the last modification time, and logs describing the instance.
+- A message indicating that the retrieval of recent instances and faults that are displayed on this page is restricted to the specified time period.
+This message is displayed if the Restrict display of instances and faults to the last time\ period checkbox is selected on the SOA Infrastructure Common Properties page (it is selected by default).
+The default time period value is 24 hours, but you can change this value.
+If this checkbox is not selected, all instances and faults (including count metrics) for this service engine since the last purging are displayed. - Recent instances of all BPEL process service components running in the BPEL process service engine, including the instance ID of the service component, the service component name, the SOA composite application of which the service component is a part, the state of the instance (for example, completed successfully or faulted), the instance start time, the last modification time, and logs describing the instance.